tomcatapache12/Tech_Issues/readme.txt

-Hi [Manager’s Name],

-Yes, this task is already part of our roadmap, and we are actively working on it.
-We’ve already picked it up, and Vinay is assigned to this initiative.
-The solution we’re building is aligned with the unified approach we've applied for Mosaic to ensure consistency across the platform.

-The task is being tackled in two main parts:
+Description:
+We are working on integrating the existing SRE solution with GTAM backend processes to ensure consistent monitoring and health checks across the platform.
+This task is part of our existing roadmap for SRE and DevEx.

+Scope of Work:
+Splunk Alerts:

-We’re planning to leverage Splunk Alerts for monitoring.
+Leverage Splunk Alerts for real-time monitoring and issue detection.
+Prober Solution:

-For the prober solution, we’re thinking of utilizing a Prometheus endpoint for our backend processes.
-We’ll provide more detailed information once we finalize and complete our approach.
+Plan to integrate a prober solution using a Prometheus endpoint for GTAM backend processes.
-We’ll provide an update once we start implementing these changes.
-Let me know if you need further details in the meantime.

-Best regards,
-Angad
+Finalize the approach and provide detailed information once the solution is confirmed.
+Owner: Vinay
+Priority: Medium
+Labels: SRE, DevEx, Monitoring, GTAM
+Acceptance Criteria:
+Splunk Alerts are configured and functioning for GTAM backend processes.
+Prometheus-based prober solution is integrated and monitoring backend health.